coldshrine/study-notes/books/designing-data-intensive-applications.md

 We've only discussed key-value indexes, which are like primary key index.
 There are also secondary indexes.

 A secondary index can be easily constructed from a key-value index.
 The main difference is that in a secondary index, the indexed values are not necessarily unique.
 There are two ways of doing this: making each value in the index a list of matching row identifiers or by making a each entry unique by appending a row identifier to it.

+# Full-text Search and Fuzzy Indexes

+Indexes don't allow you to search for similar keys, such as misspelled words.
+Such fuzzy querying requires different techniques.

+Full-text search engines allow synonyms, grammatical variations, occurrences of words near each other.

+Lucene uses SSTable-like structure for its term dictionary.
+Lucene, the in-memory index is a finite state automaton, similar to a trie.